Terms and Conditions

 Farm responsibilities

-To respond to problems in a timely and efficient manner (our goal is to resolve issues within 24 hours of being reported);
+responding to problems in a timely and efficient manner (our goal is to resolve issues within 24 hours of being reported);

-To host an open house event at the farm for CSA members;
+hosting an open house event at the farm for CSA members;

 Subscriber responsibilities